http://www.middleweb.com/1659/exciting-students-about-math

 I’ve always believed being good in math is more about attitude than aptitude, so the idea of this book appealed me.
 I hoped to gain ideas that would help me help my students learn to love math as much as I do.
 I was not disappointed.

-: You and your students will even find an answer to the common question, “Why do we have to learn this?”
+From the last paragraph in the introduction: You and your students will even find an answer to the common question, “Why do we have to learn this?”
 The answer: “Because it makes our brains grow and we become smarter!” — to the Appendix B: Brain Owner’s Manual — this book is chock full of useful, practical ideas for teachers to apply in their classrooms.

 Many of Judy Willis’ ideas are familiar: connect math to real world application, encourage students to set their own learning goals, and find unique ways to motivate your students.
 For these been there/done that ideas, Willis offers her own takes on how to achieve these often seemingly unattainable goals.
 I love her idea of color coding ideas with green, yellow and red to show increased importance.
 I’ve always found giving students color to highlight notes to be valuable, but this color scheme would be a fantastic way to help students prioritize notes in any subject.